delormwill/delormwill/README.md

 - 👋 Hi, I’m WIll!
-- 👀 I’m interested in becoming a stronk Web Developer, one day achieving full-stack status!
-I climb rocks and play games and love living in the present.
+- 👀 I’m a friendly, neighborhood Web Developer, with a focus on front-end technologies!
+I climb rocks, play video games and cherish the present moment.
-- 🌱 I’m currently learning front-end languages, sharpening my skills in HTML, CSS and JavaScript.
+- 🌱 My strengths are in front-end development: HTML, CSS (Bootstrap), and JavaScript (React).
+I am knowledgeable on back-end programming and can tackle the entire MERN stack.
 - 💞️ I’m looking to collaborate on just about anything web-based!
-I've got lots to larn and am eager to dive in to any challenge that comes my way.
+I especially enjoy working on any sites or apps that will improve our users' lives.
 - 📫 How to reach me: https://willdelorm.com Email: willdelorm@gmail.com.
 LinkedIn https://www.linkedin.com/in/willdelorm/ Twitter https://twitter.com/willdelorm